 - Most cats that enter our nation’s animal pounds and shelters don’t come out alive.
 Take a cat to a shelter, and she might be adopted or reunited with her owner, but the likelihood is that she will be killed.
 National statistics show that seven of every ten cats and kittens in shelters are killed there.
 As for feral cats, nearly 100% are killed in shelters because they aren’t adoptable.

 - More cats are killed in shelters than die from any other documented cause.
 That means more cats die in our sheltering system than from known causes including injury, abuse, disease, or old age.
 Shelters are supposed to help them, they are not doing a good job for cats.

 - Most shelters aren’t required by law to keep track of how many cats they kill.
 Most shelters don’t report numbers to their state and aren’t held accountable for the cats they’re killing with taxpayer and donor dollars.
 States that do require reporting typically don’t make those reports accessible to the public.
 And few shelters voluntarily reveal the number of animals they kill.

 Please help us stop the heartbreak of overpopulation of cats and kittens; spay and neuter your cat.
-We offer low-cost spay and neuter clinics every month in both Horry and Georgetown Counties.
+We offer two weekly low-cost spay and neuter clinics in both Horry and Georgetown Counties.

 Saving one cat by one person will not change the world, but it will change the world for that one cat.
 You have the power to make a difference.
 Please support our efforts and make a donation to help us keep these low-cost clinics available.